-Best-of lists are an inherently stupid, yet completely brilliant, way to judge any type of art.
-Think about it; even the most devoted music critic only gets the chance to seriously listen to a few hundred records out of the ungodly number released each year — never mind the near-infinite stream of mixtapes and singles that appear exclusively on sites like SoundCloud.
-From there, they funnel out those that don’t mesh with their tastes and what they believe their readers might have an interest in.
-Then, toward the end of the year, they try to sift through their feelings about said records and rank them using no standardized criteria.
-Now, multiply this by 10, and you can see how ridiculous it is to make an all-encompassing, air-tight list highlighting all the best albums from the past decade.
+Best-of lists are an inherently stupid way to judge any type of art.
+Think about it; even the most devoted music critic only gets the chance to seriously listen to a few hundred records out of the ungodly number released each year — never mind the near-infinite stream that appear on sites like SoundCloud and Bandcamp.
+From there, they funnel out those that don’t mesh with their taste or the tastes of their readers.
+Then, toward the end of the year, they try to sift through their feelings about those records and rank them using no standardized criteria.
+Multiply this by 10 and you can see how ridiculous it is to make an air-tight list highlighting all the best albums from the past decade.

-At the same time, I adore these lists, however stupid they may seem.
-They act as a snapshot that allows readers to see what the musical landscape of a particular year or decade was like.
-You’re able to go back and see if a record’s stock has risen or fallen since its release.
-And, most importantly, it’s a way for readers to discover music that they may have missed out on the first time around or convince them to give something a second listen.
+At the same time, I adore these lists, regardless of how flawed their construction may be.
+They act as a snapshot that allows readers to see what the musical landscape of a particular time was like.
+It allows them to go back and see if a record’s stock has risen or fallen since its release.
+Most importantly, it’s a way for readers to discover music that they may have missed out on the first time around or convince them to give something a second listen.